-Analysis of the Resource Characterization and potential significant contaminant sources of the SWAP area for the Middlebourne Water Works indicates that the water supply is susceptible to possible future contamination based on the following:
+Analysis of the Resource Characterization and potential significant contaminant sources of the SWAP area for the Pine Grove Water indicates that the water supply is susceptible to possible future contamination based on the following:

-- ✓ The 71 stream crossings provide the opportunity for an accidental release/spill of material to get directly into the stream drainage network.
-Source water protection efforts should be directed toward the establishment of an effective and efficient emergency response plan if one does not currently exist. - ✓ Current land use practices may have an adverse impact on the ecological health of the Middle Ohio River North Watershed.
+- ✓ Source water protection efforts should be directed toward the establishment of an effective and efficient emergency response plan if one does not currently exist. - ✓ Current land use practices may have an adverse impact on the ecological health of the Middle Ohio River North Watershed.
 Of the 418.83 stream miles assessed in the DEP 305(b) report; only 60.61 (14.5%) were fully supporting their overall designated uses.
-In addition, the health of Middle Island Creek may be impacted by a number of regulated and unregulated point and nonpoint sources in the ZCC and WSDA.